-The College supports student involvement in decision-making as outlined in MnSCU Procedure 2.3.1 for Board Policy 2.3, which states:
+The College supports student involvement in decision-making as outlined in Minnesota State Procedure 2.3.1 for Board Policy 2.3, which states:

-The MnSCU system values student participation and involvement.
+The Minnesota State system values student participation and involvement.
 Student representatives are a part of decision making on the Board of Trustees, at the system level and on campuses.
-Some issues require on-going student participation, and other issues reauire consultation.
-The student review or Dean shall:
+Some issues require on-going student participation, and other issues require student review or consultation.
+The Dean shall:

-- Meet with the campus student association at least twice per semester to discuss issues of mutual concern. - .
-Inform the campus student association of the subject of scheduled reviews or consultations at least a week in advance except under very unusual circumstances as reported to the Chancellor, - Structure the consultation process to provide adequate time for students to be able to discuss and consider an issue prior to any proposed recommendation.
+Meet with the campus student association at least twice per semester to discuss issues of mutual concern,

+- Inform the campus student association of the subject of scheduled reviews or consultations at least a week in advance except under very unusual circumstances as reported to the Chancellor, - Structure the consultation process to provide adequate time for students to be able to discuss and consider an issue prior to any proposed recommendation.